karlwang3420/git_cli_tool/README.md

 - **Repository Status Overview**: View the current state of all repositories
 - **Stash Management**: Stash your changes before switching branches with automatic tracking
 - **Branch History**: Save and restore previous branch states across all repositories
+- **Pull Operations**: Pull the latest changes from remote repositories

 ## Installation